GDGHongKong/Software-Builders-Night/README.md

-## Software Builders’ Night for Hong Kong
+## Series of Software Builders’ Night for Hong Kong
 <p align="center"><img src="assets/cover.jpg"></p>
 <p align="center"><code>prompt: group of software engineers sitting on the rooftop, pair programming, hong kong, neon light, night, top-view --ar 256:65 --c 10</code></p>

 # Introduction

+### Our Vision

+Connect software engineering professionals to foster mutual growth.

+### Our Mission

 We strive to develop a sophisticated system that operates with full transparency, adheres to an open-source structure, and embraces a community-driven approach.
 We firmly believe that these elements are the most effective way showcasing our passion and the exceptional quality of our events.

+### Our System

 This repository is carefully designed for:

 - Facilitating transparent collaboration between organizers and speakers.
 - Encouraging positive interaction between speakers and the audience.
 - Hosting events systematically and transparently.
+- Accepting all types of contributions from anyone.

 We have utilized the power of Git and GitHub issues to build our platform with transparency.
 We use the [issues templates](https://github.com/GDGHongKong/Software-Builders-Night/issues/new/choose) to handle the following operations: